Skip to content ↓

 Vision and Intent

-Our chosen Synthetic Systematic Phonics programme is Read Write Inc. We use a phonics-based approach to help young children crack the ‘alphabetic code’; immersion in text to develop word-recognition skills; and the influence of knowledge, processing and cognition on wider comprehension.
+Our chosen phonics programme is Read Write Inc. We use a phonics-based approach to help young children crack the ‘alphabetic code’, immerse them in text to develop word-recognition skills, and support wider comprehension through knowledge, processing, and cognition.
+We aim to equip all children with the skills they need to become successful readers, regardless of their starting point, background, or additional needs.

-We aim to meet the expectations laid out in the EYFS Early Learning Goals and the National Curriculum, and when possible exceed these, and ensure children progress appropriately during their time at Dovecote.
-Alongside ensuring children become secure at decoding, we aim to develop their word recognition, fluency and comprehension so that the child can grow into a confident reader.
-As well as this, we foster an environment that nurtures reading for pleasure so that children can learn to enjoy and love their reading, and understand the benefits of it.
-We want every child to identify as a reader, and we endeavour to provide them with every opportunity to see themselves this way.
+We aim to meet (and when possible, exceed) the expectations set out in the EYFS Early Learning Goals and the National Curriculum, ensuring children make appropriate progress throughout their time at Dovecote.
+Alongside developing secure decoding, we prioritise word recognition, fluency, and comprehension so that children can grow into confident readers.
+We also nurture an environment that promotes reading for pleasure, enabling pupils to enjoy and value what they read.
+We want every child to see themselves as a reader, and we endeavour to provide every opportunity for this to happen.

 Implementation

-To realise our intent from the outset of nursery, we have curated a diverse collection of books that feature characters from different cultures and backgrounds.
-Our reading spaces are designed to accommodate all learners, with interactive storytelling methods and inclusive literacy activities.
-Children continue to develop their understanding of books, words and how to read.
-Additionally, we actively involve parents in the reading process and provide resources for extending experiences at home.
-Our approach is flexible, with continuous assessment and adaptation to ensure that our reading environment remains responsive to the evolving needs of the children.
+To achieve our intent from the outset, we have selected a diverse collection of books featuring characters from a range of cultures and backgrounds.
+Our reading sessions are designed to meet the needs of all learners through interactive approaches and inclusive activities.
+Children continue to develop their understanding of books, language, and how reading works.
+We also actively involve parents in the reading process and provide resources to extend learning at home.
+Our approach is flexible, with continuous assessment and adaptation to ensure our reading environment remains responsive to pupils’ needs.

-The explicit and direct teaching of word reading begins in the early years with phonics.
-Children will have daily phonics sessions, where they can take part in speaking, listening and spelling activities that are matched to their needs.
-Each facilitator of the phonics programme uses observations and continuous assessment to ensure children are given scaffolding in their learning and also challenged appropriately.
-This approach fosters the development of automatic and fluency in their reading.
-Comprehension of the texts they encounter is structured into the early year’s curriculum, with lots of opportunity for the children to build these skills early.
-Children are read to every single day, to continue to build a love of reading, and to provide opportunities to build book talk and comprehension skills.
-Regular assessments and monitoring allow for precision teaching and intervention to identify and support pupils before they fall behind.
+The explicit and direct teaching of word reading begins in the Early Years with phonics.
+Children take part in daily phonics sessions involving speaking, listening, and spelling activities matched to their needs.
+Teachers use continuous assessment to ensure children receive appropriate scaffolding and challenge.
+This approach supports the development of automatic and fluent reading.
+Across all year groups, children are read to every day to build a love of reading and provide opportunities for book talk and comprehension.
+Regular assessment and monitoring enable precision teaching and identification of pupils who may require additional support before they fall behind.

-We also pay significant belief in developing an ethos for reading for pleasure.
-Reading enjoyment has been reported as more important for children’s educational success than their family’s socio-economic status, and reading for pleasure is the single most important indicator of a child’s future success (OECD 2002).
-Staff are aware of the power of reading for pleasure and are open and honest with children about their reading habits and attitudes.
-Reading is extremely visible in the school.
-We also run a Reading Ambassador programme which endeavours to provide children with peer role-models.
+We also place significant emphasis on developing an ethos of reading for pleasure.
+Research shows that reading enjoyment is more important for a child’s educational success than their family’s socio-economic status, and it is the single most important indicator of future success (OECD, 2002).
+Staff champion the power of reading and speak openly with pupils about their own reading habits and attitudes.
+Reading is highly visible across the school, and our Reading Ambassador programme provides peer role-models to further promote reading for pleasure.

 Impact